MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - Internal
 - Time

+### Promissory note

+A promissory note is a written agreement in which the maker of the note promises to pay a certain amount at a certain time.

 ### Proposal

 The document that outlines the scope of work, deliverables, timeline, and estimated cost of a project is called a proposal.
 A proposal is presented to the customer for review and consideration.
 It might be subject to negotiation before a final agreement is reached.